Why your hosting server location matters

 Keep in mind if your website is located in one country and its servers are in another, you may encounter legal repercussions.

-As a website owner, you must recognize how different countries enact different rules and regulations regarding information security—for example, GDPR in Europe.
-Other countries often have various laws related to how your data can be stored in their servers.
+As a website owner, you must recognize how different countries enact different rules and regulations regarding information security—for example, the General Data Protection Regulation (GDPR) in Europe.
+Other countries often have various laws related to how your data can be stored on their servers.
 For example, such restrictions might mean that if you’re a healthcare-related business, you can’t store sensitive medical records on hosting servers located in certain countries.

 Let’s say your hosting server is located in Canada.
 To learn more about Canadian data privacy, you would need to familiarize yourself with the Personal Information Protection and Electronic Documents Act (PIPEDA).
 In other words, it’s all about doing your homework to make sure you’ve got your bases covered.

-What hosting server location do you use?
+What datacenter location do you use?
 Or do you use a CDN?
 Let us know in the comments below!

 You don’t mention what SEO stands for